 18 per cent at the executive officer level, including the Corporation's group companies

-Through our Code of Business Conduct and Ethics, we reinforce our commitment to provide equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, and our commitment to support an inclusive and diverse workforce.
+Through our Code of Business Conduct and Ethics, we reinforce our commitment to provide a work environment of equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, and our commitment to support an inclusive and diverse workforce.
 We will not tolerate unlawful discrimination on the basis of, among other things, age, sex, sexual orientation, race, national origin, religion or disability.